siggines/COVID19_tracker/README.md

-Default local info is United Kingdom, can be changed on line:3 word:76 of COVID19.

 ![preview](/preview.png)

+Default location is United Kingdom, can be changed on line:3 word:76 of COVID19.